dloeckx/esp-update-server/README.md

 ## How Do I Use It?

 The server is _intended_ to run on internal network where it cannot be accessed from the internet.
 As such it does only offer very basic security.
-In the users.yml, you can create additional users that are allowed to access the server
+In the users.yml, you can create additional users that are allowed to access the server.
+If no users.yml file is found, the server runs without authentication.

 ### Start Server From Code